 We urge you to beware in selecting such materials: not because of questionable veracity, but because of where they originate.

-learning French for professional reasons – you wish to work and live in France, or to attend a classical theatre course at the , you must first Sorbonne online university demonstrate your ability to speak and understand French.
+Whether you are learning French for professional reasons – you wish to work and live in France, or to attend a classical theatre course at the Sorbonne online university, you must first demonstrate your ability to speak and understand French.

 This series of decidedly French exams mirror other European language exam structures.